Introduction: Led Matrix Clock and Whatsapp,snapchat Notifier.

 To find out more about these leds please check this link: https://cdn-shop.adafruit.com/datasheets/WS2812.pd...

 I ordered two pieces of white acrylic of the same size.
-One too stick the ledstrip on.
-The ledstrip i bought had an sticky back.
-And one to lay on top op the led strip to make the colors visible and relax the eye from the intensity of the leds.
+One too stick the ledstrip on. (the ledstrip I bought had an sticky back).
+And one to lay on top of the led strip to make the colors visible and relax the eye from the intensity of the leds.

-I measured all the dimensions of the led strip and calculated that i could fit 13 rows of 18 leds on my acrylic panel.
-The dimensions were pre determined because of my front of the cash register.
+I measured all the dimensions of the led strip and calculated that I could fit 13 rows of 18 leds on my acrylic panel.
+The dimensions were pre determined because of the cashregisters size.

 The led strip is layed out like a zigzag pattern.
 I soldered wires one on one to the rows as you can see i the picture.

-I'am controlling the ledstrip with an arduino.
+I'am controlling the ledstrip with an esp8266 module.
 The led strip uses only one data pin and +5V and GND

 Step 2: The Touchscreen

-The touchscreen witch came with the front end of the cashregister is an five wire resistive touchscreen.
+The touchscreen which came with the front end of the cashregister is an five wire resistive touchscreen.
 After some searching on the internet I found an controller (AR1100) http://ww1.microchip.com/downloads/en/DeviceDoc/41...

-Witch had a microcontroller on it and could give me the coordinates trough USB or serial connection.
-I used the serial connection to get the coordinates too the arduino.
+Which had a microcontroller on it and could give me the coordinates trough USB or serial connection.
+I used the serial connection to get the coordinates too the esp8266.
 This gave me a problem.
 Witch I could not figure out.
 Later I found out stupidly enough that the controller I was using uses RS232 12V logic levels and the arduino uses TTL 5V logic levels.
-So i used a max232 chip to convert the logic levels and it worked.
+So I used a max232 chip to convert the logic levels and it worked.

 I worked on and off on this project for about a year now.
 Everytime I got something working and I continued to work on it until I was stuck on something.
 After a couple of weeks or even months I restarted work and figured out problems.